Posted” 2/8/18 | February 8th, 2018

 If you haven’t yet traveled solo but really want to find out who you are and what you’re made of, go to the other side of the world by yourself and prepare to be amazed.
 Don’t let anything hold you back — you deserve to see the world on your own terms.

 Kristin Addis is a solo female travel expert who inspires women to travel the world in an authentic and adventurous way.
-A former investment banker who sold all of her belongings in 2012, Kristin has roamed the world for more than five years and visited over 70 countries.
+A former investment banker who sold all of her belongings in 2012, Kristin has roamed the world for more than eight years.
 You can find more of her writings at Be My Travel Muse or on Instagram and Facebook.